Jepkosgei wins NYC in 1st marathon, Kamworor takes men’s

-NEW YORK (AP) — Joyciline Jepkosgei had never pushed her powerful legs over 26.2 miles.
+NEW YORK (AP) — Joyciline Jepkosgei arrived in New York with a modest goal for her first marathon ever.

-It hardly showed Sunday — certainly not as she drove away from marathon veteran Mary Keitany.
+“My focus was to finish the race,” she said, a gold medal hanging around her neck.

-Jepkosgei upset the four-time New York City Marathon champion to win the women’s race, a historic debut that left her seven seconds off the course record.
+Jepkosgei upset four-time champion Mary Keitany to win the New York City Marathon on Sunday with a historic debut seven seconds off the course record.

 Geoffrey Kamworor of Kenya won the men’s event for the second time in three years.
+He pounced when defending champion Lelisa Desisa dropped out after seven miles following a grueling victory at the sweltering world championships last month.

 After pulling away from Kenyan countrymate Keitany with about three miles left, Jepkosgei crossed the finish in Central Park in 2 hours, 22 minutes and 38 seconds, the second-best run in course history.

+“I didn’t actually know that I can win,” she said.
+“But I was trying my best to do it and to make it and to finish strong.”

-The 25-year-old Jepkosgei holds the world record in the half-marathon but had never run this distance.
-She looked pained climbing the final hill but strode confidently over the final line.
+The 25-year-old Jepkosgei holds the world record in the half-marathon but had never run a 26.2-mile race before.
+She looked pained climbing the final hill but strode confidently over the finish line.

 It was too much for Keitany, a 37-year-old who collapsed after finishing 53 seconds later.
 She had won four of the previous five NYC Marathons.